Dudnik-Ilia/DPDL_project/instructions.md

 <img src="img/idm_accounts.png" alt="idm_accounts" style="zoom:33%;" />

+Before you can start working on the cluster you need to set a password.
+Note that this may take up to **3 hours** to become active.
 To set up a password for your account click the gear and select "Change Password"

 ![idm_password](img/idm_password.png)